Hild (novel): Reception

 Critical reception for Hild has been positive and many compared the work to Dame Hilary Mantel's Wolf Hall.
 American historical novelist Cecelia Holland wrote in Locus Magazine that "Griffith’s description of how the little girl Hild foretells some events is deftly done [...]
 In dealing with the history the book is less effective, and for an interesting reason.
 Contrast this novel with Hillary Mantel’s Wolf Hall, which also treats a huge political landscape from the perspective of one character."
 Mantel could take advantage of the popularity of Tudor history and "never had to describe the ins and outs of Tudor politics; she could incorporate whole masses of data by a simple reference. ...
 Griffith has nothing like this.
 Very few people know anything at all" about fifth-century politics, historical figures, and linguistics.
 "So all this data falls on Hild to divulge, the whole tangle of little kingdoms, the people with names like Coelfrith... and Eadfrith..., the family feuds and the religious undercurrents..."

 In contrast a reviewer for the Chicago Tribune wrote that the book had more in common with T. H. White's The Once and Future King and George R. R. Martin's Game of Thrones than with Wolf Hall.
 Amal El-Mohtar gave the work high praise in an NPR article, writing "Hild is a book as loving as it is fierce, brilliant and accomplished.
 To read it felt like a privilege and a gift."

-The work also received praise from Publishers Weekly, who named it one of their "Books of the Week" for November 11, 2013, and the Seattle Times, who named it one of the "best titles of 2013".
+The work also received praise from Publishers Weekly, who named it one of their "Books of the Week" on 11 November 2013, and the Seattle Times, who named it one of the "best titles of 2013".